nktkarnany/mobiquity-test/README.md

 Run `npm install` to install all needed dependencies.

 ### Install plugins and platforms from package.json
-Run `ionic state restore` to install all Cordova plugins and platforms included in the package.json.
+Run `cordova prepare` to install all Cordova plugins and platforms included in the package.json.

 ### Run the app
 use `ionic serve` to just run the app for a browser preview